Frequently Asked Questions

 Features and Functions

-You can import point cloud data from DP, E57, FLS, FWS, LAS, LAZ, PTS, PTX, and XYZ files.
-You can export 3D vector files in industry-standard COLLADA (DAE), DXF, Filmbox (FBX), IFC, StereoLithography (STL), SketchUp (SKP), or Wavefront (OBJ) formats, and also in the Pointfuse vector format, PVF.
+You can import point cloud data from CL3, CLR, DP, E57, FLS, FWS, LAS, LAZ, PTS, PTX, RCP, RCS, VPC, XYZ and ZFS files.
+You can export 3D vector files in industry-standard COLLADA (DAE), DXF, Filmbox (FBX), Industry Foundation Classes (IFC), Navisworks Cache File (NWC), StereoLithography (STL), SketchUp (SKP), Wavefront (OBJ) or Extensible 3D (X3D) formats, and also in the Pointfuse vector format, PVF.
 You can export 2D files in DXF format.

 Yes, if the point cloud data contains RGB data, you can display point clouds in colour.
 Alternatively, you can display point clouds using intensity values (if present in the data) or by applying a colour gradient, which colours the point cloud according to height.